-Early 2017 will have us taking some new cellular boosters out on the road and collecting testing results.
+Early 2017 we took some new cellular boosters out on the road to collect field readings.

 - weBoost Drive 4G-X - our tried and true standard, based on two previous rounds of signal testing.
 We'll be testing it both with the 4" Mag Mount and 4G-OTR antennas.